 Here’s another picture comparison (with the same results):

-In this case, the auto on the MA is better, but you can argue that the MA manual shot (below) looks worse than the MP manual (where it says 3 shutter after auto, ignore that, it just means manual).
+In this case, the auto on the MA is better, but you can argue that the Mavic Air 1 manual shot (below) looks worse than the MP manual (where it says 3 shutter after auto, ignore that, it just means manual).
 So I would say if you can edit the camera settings, the Pro would win.

-However, in just about every experiment I ran, the MA surpassed in my personal opinion the MP in just about every regard when it comes to pictures and video.
-Although the MP shoots FANTASTIC footage, you only start to see it’s limitations when you compare it to something like the Phantom 4 Pro, which indeed has a better camera, but at this stage, I will add the MA to that list…
+However, in just about every experiment I ran, the Mavic Air 1 surpassed in my personal opinion the MP in just about every regard when it comes to pictures and video.
+Although the MP shoots FANTASTIC footage, you only start to see it’s limitations when you compare it to something like the Phantom 4 Pro, which indeed has a better camera, but at this stage, I will add the Mavic Air 1 to the list.

 So even if you know NOTHING about how to edit footage on drones, you can be calm in knowing that the Mavic Air will shoot better in just about every regard than the MP.
 Sometimes the image will be distinctly better and sometimes it’ll be slightly better, but it will win just about every time…